mieow/vampire-character/readme.txt

 = office_block =

-List all the characters with an office (e.g Prince, Primogen)
+List all the characters with an office or position of power

 Options:
 * character - Wordpress login name of character to be 'logged in' as (ST/admin only)
 * domain - domain character is an official in
 * office - specific office to display

-"The Prince of Glasgow is [office_block domain=Glasgow office=Prince]."
+"The ruler of Glasgow is [office_block domain=Glasgow office=Prince]."

 = spend_button =